raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 ***Anchor***.
 You can use an action to touch the token to a boat or ship.
 For the next 24 hours, the vessel can't be moved by any means.
 Touching the token to the vessel again ends the effect.
 When the effect ends, the token disappears.

 ***Bird***.
-You can use an action to toss the token 5 feet into the air.
+You can use an action to toss the token 1.5m into the air.
 The token disappears and an enormous, multicolored bird takes its place.
 The bird has the statistics of a roc, but it obeys your simple commands and can't attack.
-It can carry up to 500 pounds while flying at its maximum speed (16 miles an hour for a maximum of 144 miles per day, with a one-hour rest for every 3 hours of flying), or 1,000 pounds at half that speed.
+It can carry up to 250.0kg while flying at its maximum speed (25.6km an hour for a maximum of 230.4km per day, with a one-hour rest for every 3 hours of flying), or 500.0kg at half that speed.
 The bird disappears after flying its maximum distance for a day or if it drops to 0 hit points.
 You can dismiss the bird as an action.

 ***Fan***.
-If you are on a boat or ship, you can use an action to toss the token up to 10 feet in the air.
+If you are on a boat or ship, you can use an action to toss the token up to 3.0m in the air.
 The token disappears, and a giant flapping fan takes its place.
-The fan floats and creates a wind strong enough to fill the sails of one ship, increasing its speed by 5 miles per hour for 8 hours.
+The fan floats and creates a wind strong enough to fill the sails of one ship, increasing its speed by 8.0km per hour for 8 hours.
 You can dismiss the fan as an action.

 ***Swan Boat***.
-You can use an action to touch the token to a body of water at least 60 feet in diameter.
-The token disappears, and a 50-foot long, 20-foot wide boat shaped like a swan takes its place.
-The boat is self-propelled and moves across water at a speed of 6 miles per hour.
+You can use an action to touch the token to a body of water at least 18.0m in diameter.
+The token disappears, and a 15.0m long, 6.0m wide boat shaped like a swan takes its place.
+The boat is self-propelled and moves across water at a speed of 9.6km per hour.
 You can use an action while on the boat to command it to move or to turn up to 90 degrees.
 The boat can carry up to thirty-two Medium or smaller creatures.
 A Large creature counts as four Medium creatures, while a Huge creature counts as nine.
 The boat remains for 24 hours and then disappears.
 You can dismiss the boat as an action.

 ***Tree***.
 You must be outdoors to use this token.
 You can use an action to touch it to an unoccupied space on the ground.
 The token disappears, and in its place a nonmagical oak tree springs into existence.
-The tree is 60 feet tall and has a 5-foot diameter trunk, and its branches at the top spread out in a 20-foot radius.
+The tree is 18.0m tall and has a 1.5m diameter trunk, and its branches at the top spread out in a 6.0m radius.

 ***Whip***.
-You can use an action to throw the token to a point within 10 feet of you.
+You can use an action to throw the token to a point within 3.0m of you.
 The token disappears, and a floating whip takes its place.
-You can then use a bonus action to make a melee spell attack against a creature within 10 feet of the whip, with an attack bonus of +9.
+You can then use a bonus action to make a melee spell attack against a creature within 3.0m of the whip, with an attack bonus of +9.
 On a hit, the target takes 1d6 + 5 force damage.

-As a bonus action on your turn, you can direct the whip to fly up to 20 feet and repeat the attack against a creature within 10 feet of it.
+As a bonus action on your turn, you can direct the whip to fly up to 6.0m and repeat the attack against a creature within 3.0m of it.
 The whip disappears after 1 hour, when you use an action to dismiss it, or when you are incapacitated or die.

 ### Figurine of Wondrous Power

 *Wondrous item, rarity by figurine*

 A *figurine of wondrous power* is a statuette of a beast small enough to fit in a pocket.
-If you use an action to speak the command word and throw the figurine to a point on the ground within 60 feet of you, the figurine becomes a living creature.
+If you use an action to speak the command word and throw the figurine to a point on the ground within 18.0m of you, the figurine becomes a living creature.
 If the space where the creature would appear is occupied by other creatures or objects, or if there isn't enough space for the creature, the figurine doesn't become a creature.

 The creature is friendly to you and your companions.
 It understands your languages and obeys your spoken commands.
 If you issue no commands, the creature defends itself but takes no other actions.